nickgraffis/resume/README.md

 * 🌩 Hosted by [Netlify](https://www.netlify.com) @ [resume.nickgraffis.me](https://resume.nickgraffis.me)

 ### Useage
 Create a `resume.json` that can be used as the context for your handlebars.
-Additonal context can be created at `data.json`. <br>This can be something like an accent color, or some meta data.
+Additonal context can be created at `data.json`. <br>This can be something like an accent color, or some meta data.<br><br>

 **Creating Multiple Resumes**
 The index.html page works with your `data.json` context and your `resume.json` resume.<br>